d-moos/MLJourney/lesson_02_pytorch_intro.md

 ```

 **Key differences:**
-- Tensors can run on GPU
+- Tensors can run on GPU (`tensor.to('cuda')`).
-- Tensors track gradients for backpropagation
+- Tensors can track gradients for backpropagation (`requires_grad=True`).
-- Tensors integrate seamlessly with PyTorch's neural network modules
+- Tensors integrate seamlessly with PyTorch's neural network modules.

 #### 2. Automatic Differentiation (Autograd)

+In training we want to know **how the loss changes when we nudge the
+parameters**.
+The vector of these partial derivatives is the **gradient**.
+Gradient descent updates parameters by moving them a small step *against* this
+gradient to reduce the loss.

+Computing these derivatives by hand for a deep network would be painful.
+**Automatic differentiation (autograd)** means PyTorch applies the chain rule
+for you along the computation graph and gives you exact gradients for every
+tensor that has `requires_grad=True`.

 PyTorch automatically computes gradients using the chain rule: